EN

 “If there are problems in children’s environments, they are likely to develop problems,” explains Rodriguez de Ita.

-In the future, both researchers believe that the adversity and wellbeing of children will become increasingly relevant and hope to be able to collaborate with the authorities to develop public policies.
+In the future, both researchers believe that the adversity and well-being of children will become increasingly relevant and hope to be able to collaborate with the authorities to develop public policies.

 Related news